enqueuezero/site/concrete-architecture/opt-for-library-design.md

 ## Conclusion

-Through some examples, we learned that opting for library design redefines the problem domains and yields unavoidably to the most extensive solution.
-By thinking the problem upside down, such design embedded all functions of the library to the application runtime and often ends up to a distributed system with fewer components.
+Through some examples, we learned that opting for library design redefines the problem domains and yields unavoidably to the most extensive solution for developers.
+Opting for library encourages rich client-side development.
+By thinking the problem upside down, such a design makes all library functions living in the application runtime and often ends up to a distributed system with fewer components.
 Most of the time, people do love simplicity.
-And that is the most valuable property we can get from it.
+And that is the most valuable treasure we get from this principle.